 NHS England (NHSE) has published new prescribing

-Products such as sodium cromoglicate eye drops are cheap to buy and are readily available OTC along with advice from pharmacies.
+Many of these products are cheap to buy and are readily available OTC along with advice from pharmacies.
 Some self-care medicines are available from shops and supermarkets.
 Please click

 here for further information, exceptions, and a patient leaflet.

 - Nasal drops 0.9% (£0.99 = 10ml)